 Cultural & Social

-Cultural activities at WMA encompass aspects like geography, zoology and botany art and music appreciation in everyday classroom.
-These activities will enrich children’s world and highlight all the wonders it beholds.
+Cultural activities at WMA encompass aspects like geography, zoology and botany, and art and music in the everyday classroom.
+These activities will enrich the child’s world and highlight all the wonders it beholds.
 These activities will not only excite but also cultivate a sense of wonder and belonging.
-For geography, there are different kinds of maps introducing continents and countries, and flags for their respective places.
-Botany activities look at the scientific names of different parts of the tree, leaves, flower and roots.
-Children will also help with the garden in the roof area as one of their outdoor activities.
-Zoology activities explore how vertebrate and invertebrate are different,like mammal, bird, fish, reptile and amphibian.
+For geography, there are various maps which introduce continents and countries, and flags for their respective places.
+Botany activities look at the scientific names of different parts of the tree, leaf, flower and root.
+In addition, children will have the opportunity to help with the rooftop garden as one of their outdoor activities.
+Zoology activities explore how vertebrates and invertebrates are different, like mammals, birds, fish, reptiles and amphibians.